 PAFA Announces Latest Additions to Permanent Collection

 Growing and diversifying its permanent collection through gifts and purchases is a key focus of PAFA's mission.
-The purchases are being made through collections endowments and dedicated collections funds.
+The purchases are made through collections endowments and dedicated collections funds, as well as gifts.